robertkottelin/GameOfLife/README.md

 1. Open a terminal and clone the GitHub repository to your local machine:
    `git clone https://github.com/yourusername/GameOfLife.git`
 2. Navigate to the project directory: `cd GameOfLife`
-3. Compile the project using Maven: `mvn clean compile assembly:single`
+3. Compile the project using Maven: `mvn clean package`
 4. Execute the JAR file: `java -jar target/GameOfLife-1.0-SNAPSHOT.jar`

 This will launch the Game of Life simulation.